qaznotquaz/HadesModRepo/JessAspects/MagicBombs/README.md

-## Adamant Rail ★ Aspect of TBD
+## Adamant Rail ★ Aspect of Jess

 unimplemented.

 ### TODO
-- Figure out what this even is
+- Determine attack changes, if any
 - **★ Load cast into special**
+- Visuals of lucifer...? also a fallen angel, so it fits
 - Writing Weapon Descriptions
   - ingame text data
   - dramatic readme stuff